igormironchik/read-excel/README.md

 of all, so if you will find an issue, please commit a new issue.
 For BIFF7 support implemented reading of `LABEL` records, cell with non-unicode string.
-I found difference between the documentation that I have and actual record in XLS file, so I implemented by experimenting with real file, that opens with Libre Office, MS Office and Google Sheets, so I believe that there is and issue in the documentation of `LABEL` record.
+I found difference between the documentation that I have and actual record in XLS file, so I implemented by experimenting with real file, that opens with Libre Office, MS Office and Google Sheets, so I believe that there is an issue in the documentation of `LABEL` record.

 Thanks for using this library.